codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 This functionality is particularly useful when you need to dynamically interact with your controller or log which method is handling a particular request.

-Accessing Active Filters for a Route
+Getting Active Filters for the Current Route
 ====================================

 :doc:`Filters <filters>` are a powerful feature that enables you to perform operations such as authentication, logging, and security checks before or after processing HTTP requests.